AlekZeng/Metrixbot/README.md

 # Metrixbot
 Discord.py Rewrite based Discord bot for Metrix Esports.

-\n Token does not exist for your servers.
+Token does not exist for your servers.